‘Definitely surreal! And a bit scary knowing 30 other students and teachers are watching something that you’ve spent most of a year making.’

 ‘Autism isn’t a challenge – it’s a superpower – it enables our creativity to shine.’

-Angie’s film received glowing feedback from her teacher and other media staff.
+Angie’s film received glowing feedback from her VCE media teacher, Melinda Keyte, and the VCE media team.

 Highlighting her perfectionist traits, Angie’s film, which had to be less than 10 minutes, clocked in at 9 minutes and 59 seconds.